systemcarl/weblog/articles/about-me.md

     return.

 Already, technology has become a necessary part of our lives.
-However, differences in access to technology, "The Digital Divide", is a key
+However, differences in access to technology, ["The Digital Divide"], is a key
     factor in worsening inequity.
 If we want a future free from oppression and classism, we have to remove
     socioeconomic barriers and fairly distribute resources.